niplav/site/about.md

 benefit to other people was just a nice addition.

-So far, writing for a website has been beneficial to interacting with several topics: It streamslines my thoughts, makes it possible to take notes, include code and images and several other advantages.
+So far, writing for a website has been beneficial to interacting with several topics: It streamlines my thoughts, makes it possible to take notes, include code and images and several other advantages.
 Even if I had never gotten around to publishing this site, it would still have been a net positive project for me.